So you want to sing!

 In fact, there are many small things you can do to begin improving your voice right away!

-Here are 18 effective steps that I've learned over my 30 year career teaching thousands of singers as a vocal coach (including many big stars!)
+Here are 3 of the most effective exercises I've learned over my 30 year career teaching thousands of singers as a vocal coach (including many big stars!)

 These are steps you can follow that will take you from complete beginner to the point where you are impressing yourself and the audience.